Chia-Network/website/webroot/faq/faq.md

 + <b>Q: Main difference between Chia and Bitcoin?</b>

-A: Chia is farmed with hard drives instead of mining with processing power, allowing easier access to users, and vastly reducing the cost/waste of securing the network (electricity burned).
+A: Chia is farmed with storage space like hard drives instead of mining with processing power.
+This allows broader access to everyday users, and vastly reduces the cost/waste of securing the network in electricity burned or custom hardware consumed.
 Chia is resistant to farmer centralization.
-Chia has a bunch of basic improvements: Everything is BLS signatures for better smart transaction support, and a bunch of bug fixes like timewarp.
+Chia also will include a bunch of basic improvements to the bitcoin protocol: Everything is <a href = "https://en.wikipedia.org/wiki/Boneh%E2%80%93Lynn%E2%80%93Shacham">BLS signatures</a> for better smart transaction support, and it will include a bunch of bug fixes to things like <a href = "https://bitcoin.stackexchange.com/questions/20597/where-exactly-is-the-off-by-one-difficulty-bug">timewarp</a> while making those fixes available back to Bitcoin.
 The goal is to make hard forks effectively impossible, so governance will come from user choice and bitcoin-like decentralized incentives.